cspace-deployment/cspace-webapps-common/README.md

 ##### Using setup.sh

-There is no `make` or `mvn` build process for Django webapps, and the deployment process consists of placing the code where it can be executed and customizing the parameters used for your particular case, which means editing configuration files by hand, or using ones provided for you (if you are working with an existing CSpace deployment, e.g. at UCB).
+There is no `make` or `mvn` build/deploy process for Django webapps, and the deployment process consists of placing the code where it can be executed and customizing the parameters used for your particular case, which means editing configuration files by hand, or using ones provided for you (if you are working with an existing CSpace deployment, e.g. at UCB).

 Instead there is a shell script called `setup.sh` which does the steps required to make your webapps go.